girlich/monitor-ping/README.md

 # pinger
 Ping many hosts
-Input is a json file with the hosts and output is a subset of this json file enriched with the ping answers.
+reads a json structure from stdin and prints this json structure enriched with the ping answers to stdout.